Canon 7D vs Leica M9

 Studio photographers will appreciate that the Canon 7D (unlike the M9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the M9 have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the M9 have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the M9 was followed by the Leica M Typ 240.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 7D and M9 can be found, respectively, in the Canon 7D Manual (free pdf) or the online Leica M9 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 7D and the Leica M9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.